Rosemary (1958 film): Reception

-Variety said it "stirred up the best cinema biz of any German film in this country, coining plenty for its distributor."
+Variety said it "stirred up the best cinema biz of any German film in this country, coining plenty for its distributor", making over $1.25 million.

 It was hoped the film would be a success in US art houses along the lines of French and Italian movies but after some popular initial screenings in New York the North American earnings were only $175,000.